Latinos Will Drive the Next Housing Boom

-Former secretary of the Deptartment of Housing and Urban Development Henry Cisneros predicts an urban renaissance
+In this 2008 interview, former secretary of the Department of Housing and Urban Development Henry Cisneros talks about predictions of an urban renaissance.

 Henry Cisneros is passionate about the future of housing and American cities.
 He sees an urban renaissance on the horizon as builders and developers focus on inner-city opportunities.
 Having served as secretary of the Department of Housing and Urban Development under President Clinton and as mayor of San Antonio, Texas, he knows what he’s talking about.